SasView/sasview.github.io/help.md

 *   _'All the best and thank you again to carry on such a good job on SasView'_ - Niki
 *   _'Ooooh NICE PROGRAME!!
 Hours of fun!'_ - Stuart
 *   _'I love such amazing software so much.
 It help our researches a lot.'_ - Po-Wei
+*   _'Thanks for a great piece of software!'_ - Birte

 ### Other Resources